Erriez/ErriezDHT22/README.md

 # DHT22 - AM2303 temperature and humidity sensor library for Arduino

-This is an optimized AM2303 digital temperature and relative humidity sensor on a DHT22 breakout PCB.
+This is a calibrated AM2303 digital temperature and relative humidity sensor on a DHT22 breakout PCB.

 ![AM2302 DHT22 sensor](https://raw.githubusercontent.com/Erriez/ErriezDHT22/master/extras/AM2302_DHT22_sensor.png)